Laura Lee's dining & activity guide to the Olney-Baltimore-DC tri-city area

 A&J (1319 Rockville Pike) is authentic northern Chinese Dim Song.
 Good in many people's opinion, but might not be your thing.
 Cash only.

 Tons more in Rockville; lots of Asian.
 Lots of vegetarian.
 Some Greek place I cannot remember the name of.
+Oh, and Matchbox now has an outlet.

-Thinking of Twinbrook Parkway in Rockville, just a block off The Pike, Gilly's is a useful beer and wine store and a deli across Chapman from Guitar Center.
+Gilly's is a useful beer and wine store and a deli across Chapman from Guitar Center.
 Lots of tastings and fun.
 In the same strip center next door is the original Urban BBQ.
-They have other locations now including a burger place in Rockville and more UBQ love in Sandy Spring!
+They have other locations now including another place in Rockville in the same shopping center as Villa Maya and more UBQ love in Sandy Spring!
 Some Texas love here.
 Yummy food.
 They have remodeled, so if you read an old review they have beer and seating now, the food is even better and it was winning lots of positives before.
 They did stop making BLTs and my coworker has sworn them off because of that.
 It was likely one of the best BLTs because they made it the old fashioned way which is pretty time/worker intensive.
 Greens are better than mine or my grandma's most days.
 (Running to hide from Grandma; naw she would be happy I had some to eat.)
-The Argentinian place (El Patio) that faces Twinbrook in the same center is tasty, too.

 Kosher:

 Need Kosher food or catering for special events?
 Wonderful knishes (freeze well and come full and mini) perhaps even with local ingredients?
 Need Kosher advice for planning a party or accommodating relatives or friends on a kosher diet or how to keep kosher on a budget?
 Want to talk with a wonderful man and a great family?
 Erick Gilbert is the man to contact.
 Ask any direct question and he will give you a straight answer.
 (Hope he does not mind this plug.
-He is going to special order only, and I am going to miss his knishes and family at the Olney Farmers and Artists Market.)
+He is going to special order only, and I miss his knishes and family at the Olney Farmers and Artists Market.)

 General Montgomery County food and drink